codio-templates/hello-turtle-java/.guides/content/Create-Additional-Pages-and-Files-e97a.md

 When setting up Turtle Graphics, set the code editor file in panel 0, and the server in panel 1.
 The guide will be in panel 2.

 ![Open Tabs](.guides/img/OpenTabs.png)

-### Markdown
----
-Guides are authored with [markdown](https://docs.codio.com/courses/authoring/#markdown-content-editing), but you can use any HTML to author content.

 ### Try It Button
 ---